amida-tech/orange-api/docs/src/medications.md

 ## Medication [/patients/{patientid}/medications/{medicationid}]
 ### Retrieve a Medication [GET]
 View information on an individual medication.
 Doctor and pharmacy details are expanded out.
-The current user must have read access to the patient's data.
+The current user must have read access to **both** the patient and the medication.

 + Parameters
     + patientid (integer, required)